Kerakis/omenpath/README.md

 ## Disclaimer

-OmenPath is unofficial Fan Content permitted under the Wizards of the Coast Fan Content Policy.
+Omenpath is unofficial Fan Content permitted under the Wizards of the Coast Fan Content Policy.
 Magic: The Gathering is copyright Wizards of the Coast, LLC.
 This project is not produced by or endorsed by Wizards of the Coast.

 ---